 Earnings (i.e. EPS, or earnings per share): this is the net profit (after tax) of a company on a per-share basis.
 As an example: if a company made one hundred million dollars ($100M) worth of profit, and the company has ten million outstanding shares, then the EPS would be $10.

 P/E (price to earnings ratio): this is the price of the stock (share price) divided by the earnings (per share) of a company.
 As an example, using the earnings example above (EPS = $10), and assuming the price of the stock is currently $100 per share, then the P/E would be 10.

 Now – let’s put this all together on how to understand and use the rule.

-- Evaluate – if when you divide the current company’s stock price by the average EPS, and this number is equal to or less than 15, then congratulations, you may have identified an undervalued company!
+3) Evaluate – if you divide the current company’s stock price by the average EPS, and this number is equal to or less than 15, then congratulations, you may have identified an undervalued company!

 Now, this might seem confusing at first, but it’s actually quite easy.
 To illustrate how easy it can be, let’s look at an example.
 And what better fitting example than Warren Buffet’s own company, Berkshire Hathaway.
 Using your online stock brokerage (you can also use many other free tools such as Yahoo Finance and Google Finance) we can look up some basic information on Berkshire Hathaway.
 You can also look up the financials of a company online EDGAR database (for US stocks), as these are public records.